 There are currently two options for those who want coverage through AIG Direct without a medical exam: Accidental Death and Dismemberment Insurance (AD&D Insurance) and Guaranteed Issue Whole Life Insurance.

 Although it's not a life insurance policy, AD&D Insurance can offer some degree of coverage for people who might otherwise go without, due to health issues.
-As long as you meet the requirements — like being 18 to 80 years old — you're guaranteed approval for AD&D Insurance, regardless of your health.
+As long as you meet the age requirements — you're guaranteed approval for AD&D Insurance, regardless of your health.
 Additionally, AD&D Insurance is typically more affordable than term or whole life insurance and approvals are faster.

 It's no secret that funerals are expensive.
 In 2017, the median cost of a funeral with a viewing and burial in the U.S. was $7,360, according to the National Funeral Directors Association.5 With Guaranteed Issue Whole Life Insurance, you can help your loved ones foot the bill for funeral expenses so that they don't have to shoulder the burden alone.
 You get to choose the coverage amount — from $5,000 to $25,000* — that works best for your family.
 Best of all, so long as you're between ages 50 to 85, you can't be turned down for any health reason.
 Your rates are also locked in for life, so they won't increase as you age or as your health status changes.
 Coverage is subject to receipt of payment and verification of identity as required by law and is effective upon receipt of policy.